 PRODUCT INFO Asus ROG Strix Z370-E Gaming X Motherboard Manufacture Asus Available at View at Amazon

-A never too late is what we would call this content as we look upon the Asus Strix Z370-E Gaming Motherboard for the review.
-Strix brand has been merged into the ROG brand and now the ROG brand solemnly focuses on the high end market segment with luxurious offers and ROG Strix focusing on the middle segment where a gamer would want to have the ROG branding yet at an affordable pricing.
-The Z370-E is the high end motherboard in the ROG Strix lineup and it supports Intel 14nm CPUs under CoffeeLake.
-This motherboard has Asus AURA Sync digital RGB and 12V RGB headers along with M.2 on-board heatsink.
-It is equipped with Asus 5-Way optimization topology to auto tune the Ssytem for better performance.
-This motherboard has out of the box support for high speed Non-ECC, Un-buffered RAM of up to 4000MHz (O.C).
+A never too late is what we would call this content as we look upon the Asus Strix Z370-E Gaming Motherboard for review.
+The Z370-E is the high-end motherboard in the ROG Strix lineup and it supports Intel 14nm CPUs under CoffeeLake.
+This motherboard has Asus AURA Sync digital RGB and 12V RGB headers along with M.2 onboard heatsink.
+It is equipped with Asus 5-Way optimization topology to auto-tune the System for better performance.
+This motherboard has out-of-the-box support for high-speed Non-ECC, Unbuffered RAM of up to 4000MHz (O.C).
 It supports Nvidia 2—Way SLI and AMD 3-Way CrossFireX.
 It features Intel 1219V NIC for better gaming networking.
 It has ROG SupremeFX 8-Channel High Definition Audio Codec S1220A for better gaming audio.
-Above all it has built-in WiFi module with ROG designed stylish antenna.
+Above all, it has a built-in WiFi module with an ROG-designed stylish antenna.

 AccessoriesAccessories included with the motherboard are:-